 So how does unearned revenue arise?
 How does it get into the books?
 That is what we will look at next.

 Balance Day Adjustments

-Unearned revenue forms one of the four key balance day adjustments (or sometimes referred to as adjusting entries).
-The other three being: accrued revenue (or unbilled revenue); prepayments (or payments in advance); and, accrued expenses.
+Unearned revenue forms one of the four essential balance day adjustments (sometimes referred to as adjusting entries).
+The other three being: accrued revenue (or unbilled revenue), prepayments (or payments in advance); and, accrued expenses.
 The links are to each of our specific accounting tutorials covering these topics.

 Balance day adjustments are required under accrual accounting as this system requires us to measure the economic flows of resources rather than just the movement of cash.
-So for example with prepayments, even though cash has moved from the reporting entity to a third party, this creates an asset for the reporting entity rather than an expense on the debit side of the transaction.
-The asset is created because the reporting entity has an entitlement to economic resources now for the payment in advance it has made.
+For example, if a reporting entity prepays for a service, it would account for an asset rather than an expense.
+An asset is created because the reporting entity has an entitlement to economic resources for the payment in advance it has made.